richchapler/AzureSolutionsDocumentation/docs/AI_UserInterface.md

 -----

-## Exercise 1: Code Application
+## Exercise 1: Create Application

-In this exercise we will code a web application.
+In this exercise we will create an application.

 ### Step 1: Create Project